apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

 interval bigger for 1 in both directions.
 Note that this is a made-up function for the purpose of this guide.

-See the example of the ``pc.min_max`` on
+See the example of the ``pc.min_max`` in
 `this link <https://arrow.apache.org/cookbook/py/data.html#computing-mean-min-max-values-of-an-array>`_.

+First we need to create a JIRA issue as it doesn't exist yet.
-Lets create a JIRA issue.
-With a JIRA account created we will navigate to the `Apache Arrow JIRA dashboard <https://issues.apache.org/jira/projects/ARROW>`_ and click on the red **Create** button.
+With a JIRA account created we will navigate to the `Apache Arrow JIRA dashboard <https://issues.apache.org/jira/projects/ARROW>`_ and click on the **Create** button.

 .. figure:: python_tutorial_jira_title.jpeg
    :scale: 70 %
    :alt: JIRA dashboard with a window for creating a new issue.

-   Creating a JIRA issue, adding title and components.
+   Creating a JIRA issue, adding title (summary) and components.

 .. figure:: python_tutorial_jira_description.jpeg
    :scale: 70 %